 My young boys are early-risers and it’s putting a real crimp in my social life at the moment.
 So, instead of evening plans, we often have “cocktail hour” with other families with young children.
 The kids play in the yard, we sip wine on the porch.
 My husband is a BIG fan of craft beer and there are many breweries in and around Westchester.
-Many are kids friendly, So, on the weekends, the kids come with us.
+Many of the breweries are kid- friendly.
+So, on the weekends, we bring the kids to the local breweries.

 During the week, I try to grab coffee or lunch with my girlfriends.
 It always depends on sitter availability and my shop hours.
 If it’s dinner, we usually head to Pleasantville.
-Downtown Pleasantville is very close to downtown Chappaqua, and it’s got a great restaurant scene.
+Downtown Pleasantville is very close to downtown Chappaqua.
+Pleasantville has a great restaurant scene.

 How old are your kids?
-What do you like to do with your kids in the area?
+What do you like to do with your kids in Westchester?

 I have two sons, they are 3 years old and 7 years old.
 They are your classic rambunctious, energetic and exhausting but lovable boys.
 I like to be out- and-about with them always, because if we stay home they will either become zombies in front on the TV or trash the house.

-In the summer: hiking, local pool club, Long Island Sound beaches, berry picking, farmer’s market and “porching” (a verb for just hanging out on our large wrap-around porch).
+In the summer, we like to go hiking, to our local pool club, Long Island Sound beaches, berry picking, farmer’s market and “porching” (a verb for just hanging out on our large wrap-around porch).

 How would you describe Chappaqua residents?

-I’m going to be honest, we’re a rather homogeneous bunch.
+I’m going to be honest, Chappaqua residents are a rather homogeneous bunch.
 However, people are typically kind and friendly.
-We’ve made lots of good friends and both my boys are very happy here.
+We’ve made lots of good friends in Chappaqua and both my boys are very happy here.

-What are your favorite restaurants in Chappaqua or in the area?
+What are your favorite restaurants in the Chappaqua area?

-Pubstreet in Pleasantville (lunch with the girls or date night), Le Jardin in Chappaqua (great hours and great French food, with or without kids), Rocky’s Deli in Millwood (open 24/7/365 for outrageous deli sandwiches), Pour in Mt.
-Kisco (super charming wine bar with light fare) and Susan Lawrence in Chappaqua (gourmet prepared foods)
+Our favorite restaurants in the Chappaqua area are Pubstreet in Pleasantville (lunch with the girls or date night), Le Jardin in Chappaqua (great hours and great French food, with or without kids), Rocky’s Deli in Millwood (open 24/7/365 for outrageous deli sandwiches), Pour in Mt.
+Kisco (super charming wine bar with light fare) and Susan Lawrence in Chappaqua (gourmet prepared foods).

-What are your go-to places in Chappaqua or in the area?
+What are your go-to places in the Chappaqua area?

-CeCe Nail in Pleasantville for a clean and serene manicure, The Kings Scribe in Chappaqua for clever greeting cards and lovely small gifts, Breeze in Chappaqua for unique hostess gifts and Squires in Chappaqua for their huge selection of outwear (kids and adults).
-Also, the Jacob Burns Film Center in Pleasantville, which is a non-profit movie house that shows independent films in cozy little theaters.
+I go to CeCe Nail in Pleasantville for clean and serene manicures.
+I like The Kings Scribe in Chappaqua for clever greeting cards and lovely small gifts.
+I go to Breeze in Chappaqua for unique hostess gifts and Squires in Chappaqua for their huge selection of outwear (kids and adults).
+I also love going to the Jacob Burns Film Center in Pleasantville, which is a non-profit movie house that shows independent films in cozy little theaters.